seL4/docs/CAmkES Tutorial 1.rst

 The reason for this is because it is possible for one component to expose an interface multiple times, with each instance of that interface referring to a different function altogether.
 For example, if a composite device, such as a network card with with a serial interface integrated into it, exposes two instances of a procedural interface that has a particular procedure named "send()" -- how will the caller of "send()" know whether his "send()" is the one that is exposed over the NIC connection, or the serial connection?

 The same component provides both.
 Therefore, CAmkES prefixes the instances of functions in an Interface with the Interface-instance's name.
+In the dual-function NIC device's case, it might have a "provides <INTERFACE_NAME> serial" and a "provides <INTERFACE_NAME> nic".
+When a caller wants to call for the NIC-send, it would call, nic_send(), and when a caller wants to invoke the Serial-send, it would call, "serial_send()".

 So if the "Hello" interface is provided once by "Echo" as "a", you would call for the "a" instance of Echo's "Hello" by calling for "a_hello()".
 But what if Echo had provided 2 instances of the "Hello" interface, and the second one was named "a2"?
 Then in order to call on that second "Hello" interface instance on Echo, you would call "a2_hello()".